 .
 Contrast with Not Allowed to Grow Up

 Anime & Manga

 - Jim Gordon's kids in the Chris Nolan Batman films.
-In Batman Begins, a scene where Batman goes to talk to then Sergeant Gordon briefly shows Gordon's wife feeding two little kids in high chairs, one a toddler boy and the other a baby.
+In Batman Begins, a scene where Batman goes to talk to then Sergeant Gordon briefly shows Gordon's wife feeding a baby in a high chair.
 Six months are supposed to have passed between Batman Begins and The Dark Knight, but the kids now look to be a lot older — their actors were seven and ten at the time of the film's release.
 This was apparently done so that Gordon could have a deeper relationship with the son but it causes a headache trying to figure out exactly what the timeline for the two films was.

 - Sean and Michael Brody of Jaws are little kids in the first film.
 In the second, Sean's still a kid while Michael is a teenager.
 The following two films got around the issue by making them both adults.

 - Rocky: Rocky jr. (Robert) was nine in Rocky IV when Rocky went to Russia to fight Drago.
 When he and Adrian return home at the beginning of Rocky V, his son is now in early adolescence.
 How long were they in Russia?!